 Get started in approximately 25 minutes for basic setup and bank connections; 1 hour to configure OAuth, chart of accounts, and first automation; ongoing 15 min/week for transaction review

 Sign up at quickbooks.intuit.com.
-Choose plan: Self-Employed ($15/month, for solo agents), Simple Start ($30/month, for small teams), or Essentials ($55/month, for brokerages needing multiple users).
-Start with 30-day free trial.
+Choose a plan: Self-Employed ($15/month, for a single small entity), Simple Start ($30/month, for one entity with invoicing), or Essentials/Plus ($55+/month, for class tracking by property and multiple users).
+Start with a 30-day free trial.
 Provide business details: name, address, industry (Real Estate).

 In QuickBooks, go to Transactions → Banking → Link Account.
-Connect business bank account and credit card.
-QuickBooks imports last 90 days of transactions and continues syncing daily.
+Connect each entity's business bank account and credit card.
+QuickBooks imports the last 90 days of transactions and continues syncing daily.
 Review and categorize imported transactions to train the auto-categorization AI.

 Don't over-complicate.
-Start with 10-15 key categories, expand as needed.
-Ask your accountant for their preferred category structure to make their job easier at tax time.
+Start with 12-18 key accounts and a class per property, expand as needed.
+Ask your accountant for their preferred account and class structure so the books map cleanly to entity returns and K-1 support.

 Go to developer.intuit.com, sign in, create new app.
 Name it 'n8n Automation'.
 Request 'Accounting' scope for full QuickBooks access.
 Copy Client ID and Client Secret.
 Add OAuth redirect URL (your n8n instance URL + /oauth-callback).